Scroll to navigation

 convert <device> --type <format>

 Converts the device between LUKS1 and LUKS2 format (if possible).
+The conversion will not be performed if there is an additional LUKS2 feature or LUKS1 has unsupported header size.

 config <device>

 Set permanent configuration options (store to LUKS header).
+The config command is supported only for LUKS2.

-LOOP-AES EXTENSION
+loop-AES EXTENSION

 cryptsetup supports mapping loop-AES encrypted partition using a compatibility mode.